uikit/uikit-site/docs/pages/structure.md

 # Project structure

-<p class="uk-text-lead">Dig into the core of UIkit and learn what it's all about.</p>
+<p class="uk-text-lead">Understand file structure of UIkit and learn how to compile it yourself.</p>

 ## Github